 - Temperature: The time it takes to destroy parts of the tumor depends on the temperature of the laser.
 When set to 113-140 degrees Fahrenheit, tumor cells eventually get destroyed.
 Cells and tissue are destroyed immediately when the laser is between 140-212 degrees.
 Anything above 212 degrees, though, can cause water in the tissue and areas inside a cell to vaporize, and leads to ruptured cells and tissue components.

 - According to Visualase, once soft tissue is destroyed, or ablated, it is considered non-viable and is reabsorbed, leaving little evidence that a tumor or burn existed.

 After getting its start in treating liver and prostate problems, the Visualase Thermal Therapy System was cleared by the Food and Drug Administration in 2007 for the ablation of soft tissue in neurosurgery.
 Visualase’s first minimally invasive neurosurgical procedures were performed in 2006 in Paris as part of a study for treating brain tumors.

 The Visualase laser system is in use at more than 40 hospitals, nationwide, including 15 pediatric hospitals.
-In pediatric patients, including at Children’s Hospitals and Clinics of Minnesota, Visualase has also been used to address brain lesions that cause epilepsy.
+In pediatric patients, including at Children’s Minnesota, Visualase has also been used to address brain lesions that cause epilepsy.

 “What’s exciting to me is the path this technology opens to areas of the brain that were closed to us before,” said Petronio.
 “To think we could reach a day when the term ‘inoperable brain tumor’ in children is obsolete is extraordinary.”